 Important information (deadlines, events, procedures, etc.) is sent out on a regular basis to your ISU Email account.
 You should check your ISU email account on a weekly basis, at the very least.
 You may also redirect ISU email to a personal email account, or email us to have a different email address added to the English Education Listserv.
 You are held responsible for any failure to notice and/or respond to e-mails from faculty and staff.
 Failure to respond may result in disciplinary action.

-Admission to the English Education sequence is limited and is based on space availability and the competitiveness of the applicant pool.
+Admission to the English Teacher Education sequence is limited and is based on space availability and the competitiveness of the applicant pool.
+Please note: College of Education policy requires that students admitted to the English Teacher Education program must have English Teacher Certification as their first major.

-A student whose major GPA falls below 3.0 will be placed on immediate probation.
-If, during the subsequent semester, the student fails to meet this minimum requirement, she or he will be removed from the English Education program and enrolled in the English Studies major.
+A student whose major GPA falls below 3.0 will be removed from the English Education program and enrolled in the English Studies major.
 A formal application will be required of any student who achieves minimum GPA requirements and wishes to re-enroll.

 Sequence of Coursework

-The sequence of English methods, courses Psychology 215, and Curriculum and Instruction (C&I) courses must be followed.
-There are no exceptions to pre-reqs or to the sequence of the following courses:
+A sequence of Professional Studies (TCH) and English methods courses must be followed.
+Continuance in the sequence requires a grade of C or higher.
+There are NO exceptions to course pre-requisites or to the sequence of the following courses:

-Completion of Gateway 1 is required prior to enrollment in TCH 214, 216.
+Completion of Gateway 1 is required prior to enrollment in TCH 216 and 219.
 Gateway 1 includes the Basic Skills Test.
 This test should be taken by the end of the fall semester of your sophomore year.
 If you are a transfer student, you should take it as soon as possible during your first semester at ISU.

 Completion of Gateway 2 is required prior to enrollment in student teaching.
 The State Content Test in Language Arts, required in Gateway 2, must be completed and passed before you can enroll in English 297.

-You are required to complete a certain number of clinical observation hours for English 296 and 297.
+Incomplete clinical hours associated with English Education courses will result in a course grade of F and halted continuance.
 You must attend these clinical hours at the assigned location.
-Not all of the locations are in Bloomington-Normal, so you will need to arrange transportation .
-Failure to complete your clinical hours will halt continuance in the program.
+Not all of the locations are in Bloomington-Normal, so you will need to arrange transportation.
 For clinical experiences associated with English 296 and 297, leave open a 3-4 hour block of time at least two days per week for your clinical observations.

 If you have already been confirmed for student teaching, you may complete the clinicals for ENG 297 at that school.